Xawery Stańczyk: Life

 His main fields of interest are popular music, social movements, youth culture, and public spaces in socialist and post-socialist Eastern Europe.

 Education

-Xawery Stańczyk graduated with M.A cultural studies (2009) as well as a Ph.D.
+Stańczyk graduated with an M.A in cultural studies (2009) as well as a Ph.D.
 (2015) from the Institute of Polish Culture, University of Warsaw, and an M.A. in sociology (2012) from the Institute of Applied Social Sciences, University of Warsaw.